tink-crypto/tink/examples/python/gcs/README.md

 The CLI takes the following required arguments:

-*   mode: "encrypt" or "decrypt" to indicate if you want to encrypt or decrypt.
+*   `--mode`: Either `encrypt` or `decrypt` to indicate if you want to encrypt or decrypt.
-*   kek-uri: The URI for the Cloud KMS key to be used for envelope encryption.
+*   `--kek_uri`: The URI for the Cloud KMS key to be used for envelope encryption.
-*   gcp-credential-file: Name of the file with the Google Cloud Platform (GCP) credentials (in JSON format) that can access the Cloud KMS key and the GCS input/output blobs.
+*   `--gcp_credential_path`: Name of the file with the Google Cloud Platform (GCP) credentials (in JSON format) that can access the Cloud KMS key and the GCS input/output blobs.
-*   gcp-project-id: The ID of the GCP project hosting the GCS blobs that you want to encrypt or decrypt.
+*   `--gcp_project_id`: The ID of the GCP project hosting the GCS blobs that you want to encrypt or decrypt.

-When mode is "encrypt", it takes the following additional arguments:
+*   `--local_path`:

-*   local-input-file: Read the plaintext from this local file.
+    *   When `--mode encrypt`, read the plaintext from this local file.
+    *   When `--mode decrypt`, write the decryption result to this local file.
+*   `--gcs_blob_path`:
+    *   Format: `gs://my-bucket-name/my-object-name`
-*   gcs-output-blob: Write the encryption result to this blob in GCS.
+    *   When `--mode encrypt`, write the encryption result to this blob in GCS.
         The encryption result is bound to the location of this blob.
 That is, if you rename or move it to a different bucket, decryption will fail.

-When mode is "decrypt", it takes the following additional arguments:

-*   gcs-input-blob: Read the ciphertext from this blob in GCS.
+    *   When `--mode decrypt`, read the ciphertext from this blob in GCS.
-*   local-output-file: Write the decryption result to this local file.

-`gcs-input-blob` and `gcs-output-blob` have this format:
-`gs://my-bucket-name/my-object-name`.

-## Build and Run
+## Build and run

 ### Prequisite